DAMEDIC/fhir-toolbox-go/README.md

 ## Capabilities

-Everything is architectured around capabilities, represented by interfaces (e.g. `PatientSearch`).
+Everything is designed around capabilities, represented by interfaces (e.g. `PatientSearch`).
 This flexible architecture allows different use cases, such as

-- building FHIR facades to legacy systems by implementing a custom backend
+- building FHIR® facades to legacy systems by implementing a custom backend
-- using this library as a FHIR client (by leveraging a - still to be build - REST backend)
+- using this library as a FHIR® client (by leveraging a - still to be build - REST backend)

 ### Concrete vs. Generic API